useringo/ringo/README.md

 ### Plans for the Future
 Currently, I have a very basic version of Xcode working in the browser.
 It may not be as extensive as Xcode, but it still allows you to edit and run iOS apps in the browser.
-Some plans for the future include better debugging and logging in the browser.
-In addition, I plan on building a method of testing your iOS applications on your own iOS device via some OTA browser magic.
 I've also considered extending this project to the Android SDK, however, I've heard that it is possible to compile Swift applications into native Android applications, and am considering building a way to make Ringo generate APK files in addition to display an Android simulator.

 ### Installation